benowino7/thursday-week-3-project/README.md

 - Using django-material and materializecss for building Django UI.
 - Using django-imagekit for building resizing images.
-- Using photoswipe javascript library for more rich instagram user experience.
+- Using photoswipe javascript library for more rich award user experience.

 ## Control the image size and quality
 The picture size and quality can be controlled programatically from the models.py.
 Just change the processors.
-For more information see [django-imagekit](https://github.com/benowino7/instaclone).
+For more information see [django-imagekit](https://github.com/benowino7/thursday-week-3-project).

 ```python
 class AlbumImage(models.Model):